gaugefreedom/intelexta/docs/PROJECT_CONTEXT.md

         ◦ Problem: Currently, the CAR is a raw JSON file.
 It's verifiable but not very readable.
         ◦ File: app/src/components/
         ◦ Action: Create a new component, CarViewer.tsx.
 When a user clicks on a CAR receipt in the UI, instead of just showing the file path, open a dedicated view that renders the CAR's contents as a clean, well-formatted report (e.g., "Run Details," "Budget Consumption," "Provenance Chain," "Replay Result").
+    3. Task: Implement intelexta-verify CLI (V1): The goal would be to build a working version of the command-line tool that can perform the Integrity Check and Reproducibility Check for Exact mode runs.
 3. Acceptance Criteria (Definition of "Done")
     • ECO-01 (API Keys): A user can navigate to a settings page, enter an OpenAI API key, and have it securely saved in the OS keychain.
     • ECO-02 (Online Run): A run can be configured and successfully executed using an online model (e.g., gpt-4o-mini), with its accurate USD cost (based on the rate card) and token usage recorded in a checkpoint.